nalin-mathur15/playingWithOpenAICodex2/README.md

 Policy Guardian is a Chrome extension prototype built for the Google Chrome Built-in AI Challenge 2025.
 It keeps an eye on the pages you visit, detects when you're reading a Terms of Service or Privacy Policy, and uses Chrome's on-device AI APIs to highlight risky clauses.

+## Background
+Most users accept Terms of Service without reading them.
+Risky clauses—like selling personal data, forced arbitration, or indefinite data retention—are easy to miss in dense legal text.
+Policy Guardian makes these clauses clear and concise by analysing policies with Chrome's Built-in AI APIs.

 ## Features

 - 🔍 **Automatic detection** – Heuristics watch the URL, titles, and headings to detect policy-like documents.
-A floating call-to-action offers to scan the page when a match is found.
+The extension offers to scan the page when a match is found.
 - 🧠 **On-device AI analysis** – When available, the extension calls the Prompt API to request a structured JSON with suspicious clauses and risk levels.
 A summary is generated with the Summarizer API and clauses are rephrased for clarity to get rid of legal jargon using the Rewriter API.
 - 🛟 **Risk heatmap** – The popup renders a simple 1–5 score across categories such as data collection, third-party sharing, and dispute resolution.
 - ⚠️ **Suspicious clause list** – Shows short excerpts, the reason they were flagged, and (when possible) a plain-language rewrite from the AI model.
 - 🧑‍💻 **Manual scan fallback** – Trigger a scan from the popup even if the page was not automatically detected.
 Heuristic fallbacks keep working when built-in AI models are unavailable.

+## APIs Used
+- **Summarizer API** – extracts bullet points from legal text.
+- **Prompt API (LanguageModel)** – enforces a structured JSON schema for consistent risk scoring.
+- **Rewriter API** – rewrites flagged text into plain English.

+## Requirements
+- Chrome 138+ desktop
+- Disk space + RAM for model download
+- Internet connection for the first download

 ## Folder structure
 ```
 extension/
   manifest.json